openreplay/documentation/content/installation/javascript-sdk.md

 - `projectKey: string` The ID of the project you're tracking.
 - `sessionToken?: string` The token of the initial session.
 This is useful when sessions traverse different subdomains on your web app but you want to stitch them into a single recording.
 In case it's not possible to continue the session (doesn't exist or is finished), the tracker will automatically start a new one.
 Session token is also useful for many [integrations](/integrations).
+- - `isActive: boolean` To check if tracker is active.
 - `revID?: string` The revision ID of your web app.
 Useful when searching for issues happening on a specific release version.
 - `consoleMethods: Array<'log' | 'info' | 'warn' | 'error'> | null` The list of console methods to capture.
 Default: `['log', 'info', 'warn', 'error']`
 - `consoleThrottling?: number` Max number of console entries per second.
 Default: `30`.